BrilianMisbah/battery-monitor-app/README.md

 # Build for macOS (creates .dmg files)
 npm run build-mac

-# Build for all platforms
-npm run build

 # Build for distribution (no publishing)
 npm run dist
 ```